hkociemba/RubiksCube-TwophaseSolver/README.md

 ***

-Please note that the following module is experimental and requires the installation of the OpenCV package, which can be done with:
+Please note that the following module is experimental and requires the installation of the OpenCV package, which can be done with
 ```$ pip install opencv-python```
 Additionally, you'll need the numpy package, which can be installed with
 ```$ pip install numpy```